Nirage/react-Wowcher-better-practice/README.md

 ## Further things to do in larger projects

 - Create components in storybook.
 This would provide modularised approach to test, reuse components and check their behaviours.
+- Introduce Typescript for typescript during compile time rather than runtime and further great features.
+- Introduce Redux/Redux Saga to hold the state in one global store asynchronously.

 ## Setup